Rules

 Basic Game Overview

 IGOW is a version of the classic game, typically referred to as HORSE or SKATE, modified to work for a very large group of players via the internet and social media.
 The game is designed to be fun for all skill levels to participate.
-IGOW is not a super serious or intense competition, especially at the beginning, it is mostly for fun, and pilots of all skill levels are encouraged to participate!
+IGOW is not a super serious or intense competition, especially during the preseason training it is mostly for fun, and pilots of all skill levels are encouraged to participate!
 No one should make the mistake of not joining just because they don’t believe they can win.
 Just participating in IGOW will make anyone a better pilot and give them an excuse to go out and fly at least once a week.
 Plus, they will have a chance to win a ton of awesome prizes along the way!
 Many of the past IGOW players have drastically improved their flying skills while at the same time gaining followings and sponsorships largely due to their participation in the IGOW competitions.
-The champion of IGOW4 will be offered a Tiny Whoop Team Pilot Sponsorship and an IGOW Team Pilot position in addition to the cash prize for 1st place.

 Weekly Challenges

-Unlike a standard game of HORSE/SKATE where all players get in order and take turns attempting tricks, in IGOW every week a “Weekly Challenge” will be released in video format on Thursdays and then all active players will have ~8 days to complete the challenge requirements and enter their video submission via the weekly Google Form before the 11:59 pm PST deadline on the following Friday.
-Then on Saturday, we will host a livestream where we will watch all of the weekly video submissions and decide if each is a pass or fail for the given challenge.
+Unlike a standard game of HORSE/SKATE where all players get in order and take turns attempting tricks, in IGOW most every week a Challenge will be released in video format on Thursdays and then all active players will have ~8 days to complete the challenge requirements and enter their video submission via the weekly Google Form before the specificed deadline on the following Saturday.
+Then on Saturday, I will host a livestream where I will watch all of the weekly video submissions and decide if each is a pass or fail for the given challenge.
 If a pilot cannot successfully complete all of the challenge requirements and properly enter their submission before the deadline then they will receive a letter.
 If a pilot receives 4 letters I-G-O-W, they will spell IGOW and thus they will be eliminated from the game.
-This is commonly referred to as "Whooping-Out" by players of previous seasons.
+This is commonly referred to as "Whooping-Out" by players of previous seasons, and yes it still makes sense to say whoop-out evern though there are only 4 letters now because the last letter you get when you are knocked out is in fact a W, which stands for Whoop, so you still most certainly would be valid in refering to that elimination as a whoop-out.
+Convice me otherwise.

-After the regular season, each pilot's letter status and power ranking will be used to seed them into groups, but beyond that the letters will no longer matter for the rest of the competition.
-Before the playoffs, all 16 pilots will have to create and declare a challenge.
-In the Playoff Group Round 1, pilots will be split into groups of four groups of four and each pilot will have 2 weeks to attempt 4 total challenges; the 3 challenges created by the other three pilots in their group and their own challenge.
-The field with narrow from 16 to 8 with the top 2 pilots from each group moving on to Playoff Group Round 2 where the same process will repeat except with only 2 total groups to narrow further the field down from 8 to the final 4 pilots.
-Note: This is a basic summary of the full playoff rules that can be found below.
+Before the playoffs, all 32 pilots will have to create and declare a challenge.
+In the Group Round , pilots will be split into groups of eight each pilot will have 2 weeks to complete as many as 8 total challenges; the 7 challenges created by the other seven pilots in their group and their own challenge.
+The field with narrow from 32 to 16 with the 4 top pilots from each group moving on to the head to head rounds Note: This is a basic summary of the full playoff rules that can be found below.

-We try to be as inclusive as possible with our definition of a "whoop" here at IGOW.
+This season we are allowing ANY SIZE/TYPE of QUADCOPTER for the IGOW Training Grounds!
+For the regular season we try to be as inclusive as possible with our definition of a "whoop" here at IGOW.
 Most any build you would refer to as a whoop probably will be allowed.
 We have no specific requirements for any components; you are welcome to use parts from any brand or combination of brands and all video and RX link systems are allowed.
-All video submissions for IGOW4 must be performed with ducted quadcopters aka "Whoops" that meet the following specifications:
+All video submissions for the regular season and playoffs of IGOW5 must be performed with ducted quadcopters aka "Whoops" that meet the following specifications:

 Video Submission Rules

-All video submissions for IGOW4 must meet the following criteria:
+All video submissions for IGOW5 must meet the following criteria:

 Full Playoff Rules